8 best sofas – our tried and tested favourites

 Reasons to avoid

-There are generously proportioned 2, 3, and 4-seater sofa options, plus a 3 or 4-seater chaise and two corner sofa configurations to choose from, all in Habitat's luxe-look velvet upholstery.
-And while the colour choices may be limited, all are great shades that lend statement style to this contemporary design.
+There are generously proportioned two, three, and four-seater sofa options, plus a three or four-seater chaise and two corner sofa configurations to choose from, all in Habitat's luxe-look velvet upholstery.
+And while the colour choices may be slightly more limited, all are great shades that lend statement style to this contemporary design.

-What's more, we loved the comfort levels on all the models we tested.
-The seat is deep, especially if you're on the shorter side, but we found it very comfortable for sitting or lounging, with comfortable seat cushions that have a nice amount of sink, and soft yet supportive back cushions.
+What's more, I loved the comfort levels when testing this popular style during Habitat's press showcase this year.
+The seat is deep, especially if you're on the shorter side, but I found it very comfortable for sitting or lounging, with comfortable seat cushions that have a nice amount of sink, and soft yet supportive back cushions.
 The padded armrests are also super comfortable, with the low arms a great height for resting your head for a nap.

 Although the back may be a little low in height for some, this low profile design also works especially well in an open plan room where it won't interrupt the flow from one zone to another, delivering a designer look without the designer price tag.